How Do I…?

 Go to Course > Collaborations> +Collaboration > Sign in with your account and follow prompts

-Note: The sign-in for students and faculty using O365 is email@example.com.
+Note: The sign-in for students and faculty using Office365 is firstname.lastname@example.org.
 This is not an email address but the format of our Microsoft sign-in.

 Want to check student participation in a collaborative project?
 We recommend using collaborations with Office 365 and using the “Track Changes” tool to see revision history in documents.

 A conference is an online meeting, similar to Skype.
 Canvas conferences are course-based (meaning you can only include course members in a Canvas conference), and can be recorded and saved for 14 days in the course conference area.
 Conference recordings cannot be downloaded.

 Invitations are sent out when the conference is created.
 Once a participant has been invited to a conference, they cannot be removed.

 For further instructions, visit our Canvas Conferences page or find help in the Canvas guides.

 Wikis are web pages edited by multiple people.
 By default, only teachers are allowed to edit the Pages in their course, but it is easy to change this setting and allow students to edit pages too.

 OPTION 1: Change the Permissions On A Page To Allow Students To Edit